MintKind/MintKind/README.md

 - 👋 Hi, I’m @MintKind
 - 👀 I’m interested in anything technical
-- 🌱 I’m currently learning on tryhackme
+- 🌱 I’m currently learning on tryhackme and experimenting with arduinos
 - 📫 You can reach me on my socials or via mail at me@mintkind.de
 - 🌐 http://mintkind.de